Standards of Academic Progress for Financial Aid Recipients

 Policy stipulates that you are not eligible to receive your financial aid until you are in compliance with academic requirements.
 However, you have the right to appeal this policy if you feel that unusual mitigating circumstances were a factor in your academic performance (i.e., an injury, illness, death of a relative etc.).
-All appeals must be submitted in writing to the Director of Financial Aid, stating the mitigating circumstance, supporting documentation, and a plan for academic success.
+All appeals must be submitted in writing to the director of student financial Services, stating the mitigating circumstance, supporting documentation, and a plan for academic success.
 Students will be notified of the appeal decision.

-If an appeal is denied, students will not continue to receive federal and/or College funded assistance.
-Eligibility may be reinstated by successfully completing coursework that improves a student’s cumulative GPA and/or overall credits earned without receiving the assistance of federal and/or College funds.
-The Financial Aid Office should be informed of the student’s intention to do so, and supplied with a transcript of grades after the completion of courses.
-Remember that only courses taken at St. John Fisher College will affect a student’s GPA.
+If an appeal is denied, students will not continue to receive federal and/or University funded assistance.
+Eligibility may be reinstated by successfully completing coursework that improves a student’s cumulative GPA and/or overall credits earned without receiving the assistance of federal and/or University funds.
+The Office of Student Financial Services should be informed of the student’s intention to do so, and supplied with a transcript of grades after the completion of courses.
+Remember that only courses taken at St. John Fisher University will affect a student’s GPA.
 Repeat courses which have been previously passed will not be counted.
 Students who lose eligibility for financial aid as a result of an insufficient GPA and/or number of credit hours at the end of an academic year can make up the deficiency by attending summer school at their own expense.
-Only courses taken at St. John Fisher College will affect a student’s GPA.
+Only courses taken at St. John Fisher University will affect a student’s GPA.